-For a child or youth under the age of 21, I added the parents’ name to help identify the person.
+For a child or youth under the age of 21, I added the parents’ names to help identify the person.

-The index includes 59 people whose names appear on tombstones, in the cemetery, but are buried elsewhere, as indicated.
+The index includes over 60 people whose names appear on tombstones, in the cemetery, but are buried elsewhere, as indicated.

 One must keep in mind that the fact something is carved in stone, doesn’t make it a fact.
-About 60 stones contain incorrect birth or death dates.
-My date columns contain the correct information, based on information recorded on the Vital Statistics records.
-Fifteen years in age was the greatest discrepancy found.
+Many stones contain incorrect birth or death dates.
+If you have any questions with my revisions please let me know.

 Some stones or markers just had a name only on them.
 I have supplied dates of birth and death and marriage information for these people.
 I also used the full names of all individuals, if known, to help identify them.